Understanding MIME types and content sniffing

 As HTTP came around, it reused these types in the form of the Content-Type header.
 I was just a baby back then, but from what I’ve read, this system did not work very well in the early days of the web: servers regularly answered with types that were either wrong or completely made up, forcing browsers to fall back on sniffing and other heuristics to figure out what to do with the response data.

 Over time this guesswork grew to be quite a burden, but more importantly it became a security risk.
-For example, MIME confusion attacks could be used to trick browsers to run JavaScript disguised as JSON, parse HTML disguised as an image, or accomplish cross-site scripting with mislabeled content.
+MIME confusion attacks for example could be used to trick browsers to run JavaScript disguised as JSON, parse HTML disguised as an image, or accomplish cross-site scripting with mislabeled content.

 As time went on the web matured, standards tightened, and browsers became stricter.
-MIME types transformed from “possibly helpful hints” to actual contracts, and legacy or non-standard types that once may have worked by accident now fail by design.
+MIME types transformed from “possibly helpful hints” to actual contracts, and non-standard types that once may have worked by accident now fail by design.

 What is a MIME type?